 The winner from this round goes to WordPress.org.
 The amount of ways you can make money and for a lot less per month, along with the fact there are no restrictions, makes it the clear choice if you are in the e-Commerce space.

-So now that we’ve gone through a few of the main points, it still begs the question of which one do I go for?
+So now that we’ve compared a few of the main points of the wordpress.org vs wordpress.com debate, it still begs the question of which one you go for.

 When to Use WordPress.com